-1.10.7 FITNESS
+1.11.7 FITNESS

 - A pilot may not fly unless fit.
 Any injury, drugs or medication taken, which might affect the pilot's performance in the air, must be reported to the Director before flying. - Every nation has the full responsibility to fight against doping.
-Anti doping control may be undertaken on any competitor at any time. - The decision to impose anti doping controls may be taken by the FAI, the organiser or the organiser's national authority. - All relevant information can be found on the FAI Web site: www.fai.org/medical
+Anti-doping control may be undertaken on any competitor at any time. - The decision to impose anti-doping controls may be taken by the FAI, the organizer or the organizer's national authority. - All relevant information can be found on the FAI Web site: www.fai.org/medical

-1.10.8 AIRFIELD DISCIPLINE
+1.11.8 AIRFIELD DISCIPLINE

 Marshalling signals and circuit and landing patterns will be given at briefing and must be complied with.
-Non compliance will be penalised.
+Noncompliance will be penalized.

-1.10.9 COLLISION AVOIDANCE
+1.11.9 COLLISION AVOIDANCE